wlandau/wlandau.github.io/_posts/2018-02-24-github-faq.md

   - R
 ---

 For a <a href = "https://github.com/">GitHub</a> repository, the [issue tracker](https://help.github.com/articles/about-issues/) is a searchable online forum where the community can ask questions and discuss development.
 Issue trackers are great because they help make projects self-documenting.
-For even more convenience, you can automatically generate an FAQ.
+For even more convenience, you can maintain an automatically generated FAQ.

 1. [Label](https://help.github.com/articles/about-labels/) your favorite issues as frequently asked questions.
 1. Scrape these labeled issues from the tracker using [GitHub's REST API](https://developer.github.com/v3/).